daywiss/statesync/README.md

 A state object scoped to the key of the parent scope

 ## Patch
 Update the state based on a diff.
-Will not emit diff events, but will emit change events.
+Will now emit diff events and emit change events.
 Not meant to be called directly by user, but used with the "diff" event.
+If using patch, it is best to include an equality check like `lodash.isEqual`.

 ```var result = state.patch({method,path,value})```